Do you want chickens, but need a simple must-have chicken supplies list to help you get started?

 You will find that there are a million products out there for chicken flocks.
 Many of these products are toys, extras and other items that just want you to spend your money.
 They aren’t really items that your chickens need.

 I hope this post has helped you to pick out the items that your chickens will need to be happy and healthy.
-Please leave me a comment and share the post if you liked this chicken supplies list.
+Please leave me a comment and share the post if you liked this simple must-have chicken supplies list.

 ~ Much Love ~